-Ross County v St Johnstone
+County need final-day win after 95th-minute goal

 Post update

-Yan Dhanda (Ross County) wins a free kick on the left wing.

-Foul by James Brown (St. Johnstone).
+Foul by Zak Rudden (St. Johnstone).

-Attempt saved.
-Jordan White (Ross County) right footed shot from the centre of the box is saved in the centre of the goal.

-Victor Loturi (Ross County) wins a free kick in the defensive half.

 Ross County